-The master bedroom, which is en suite, is on the third floor.
+The main bedroom, which is en suite, is on the third floor.
 There is ample wardrobe space and second airing cupboard.

 Susan Young, sales and marketing director at Crest Nicholson said: “The focus at the development is very much on townhouses and what’s pleasing is that interest has remained high.